-If you want my take on the HyperX Pulsefire Haste in a nutshell then here it is - this is a fairly basic gaming mouse, but everything it says it can do, it does it very well.
-It doesn’t have all the bells and whistles of a top-tier mouse, but in its price range, it is a very attractive option.
-Though it does make me worry about crumbs.
+The HyperX Pulsefire Haste is a fairly basic gaming mouse.
+Everything it says it can do, it does it very well.
+It doesn’t have all the extravagant features of a top-tier mouse, but considering its price, it has just about everything you need.
+The holey design does make me worry about crumbs, though.

 HyperX Pulsefire Haste Review: Design and Setup